On the R\'enyi-Ulam Game with Restricted Size Queries: The Convexity Lemma

 First, we wait for the question of Opponent 2.
 We can assume that Opponent 2 does not ask any element that is in the $(\ell+1)$-th component of Game 2, otherwise we just ignore it.
 Then, accordingly, we ask in Game 1 as defined next.

 We ask exactly the same elements as Opponent 2, except for $A$ and $B$.
-If Opponent 2 asks both $A$ and $B$ then we do, too, and if he only asks one of them then we ask the one being in the component with the smaller index --- if both are in the same component, let us ask $B$.
+If Opponent 2 asks both $A$ and $B$, then we do too, and if he only asks one of them, we ask the one being in the component with the smaller index --- if both are in the same component, let us ask $B$.
 Otherwise, we ask none of them.
-Note that this method is well-defined, and that we use as many queries in Game 1 as many is used in Game 2.
+Note that this method is well-defined and that we use as many queries in Game 1 as Opponent 2 uses in Game 2.

 Second, we wait for the answer of Opponent 1 to the constructed query, and then answer the same in Game 2.